What Is Your Worst Heel Pain Enemy? Yourself!

 “I Don’t Need New Shoes”

-So let’s say you have invested in a good pair of shoes.
-They provide good arch support, keep your midfoot stable, and have cushioning where it’s needed.
+When you do decide to buy new shoes, make sure they have good arch support, keep your midfoot stable, and provide cushioning where it’s needed.

 “I Can Go a Bit Harder/Work a Bit Longer”